Helians/registration-react-native/readme.md

 1. Make sure you have Node and npm installed in your system
 2. clone the app
-3. Go inside the folder 'mroads-react-native' using `cd mroads-react-native`
+3. Go inside the folder 'registration-react-native' using `cd registration-react-native`
 4. Run `npm install` to install all the dependencies
 5. Run `npm start` to locally start the application
 6. Download the expo app in your mobile